Quickstarts explain how to set up and run an app that calls a Google Workspace API.

 To complete this quickstart, set up your environment.

-Enable the APIBefore using Google APIs, you need to enable them in a Google Cloud project.
-You can enable one or more APIs in a single Google Cloud project.
+Enable the APIBefore using Google APIs, you need to turn them on in a Google Cloud project.
+You can turn on one or more APIs in a single Google Cloud project.

 In the Google Cloud console, enable the Postmaster Tools API.